exasol/bucketfs-utils-python/doc/user_guide/upload_download_functions.rst

 Uploading and downloading data from and to files
 ################################################

-The simplest form of the download and upload functions simply uploads a local file to the BucketFS or download the data from the BucketFS into a local file.
+In their simplest form the download and upload functions simply upload a local file to the BucketFS or download the data from the BucketFS into a local file.

 Example: